opentrading-net/opentrading-net.github.io/products/tesseract/object-store/ObjectStore.md

 The **object database** uses Microsoft's SQL Server as a persistent store but has only one main table - the **Object** table.
 All objects, including meta-data such as: types; users; sessions; etc., is stored in this table.

 Every object on creation is allocated a generated ID (using a short GUID algorithm) and is stored in the table.
-Because we store versions of different objects in sessions (to support what-if scenarios, development, etc.) then then primary key for an object includes a session identifier.
+Because we store versions of different objects in sessions (to support what-if scenarios, development, etc.) then the primary key for an object includes a session identifier.
 The session is itself an object in the store.
 Although it's session identifier is the default session (empty string) - otherwise it would turtles all the way down!

 ![Relational Schema](../images/DbSchema.png)